 I do research in order to gain new insights into how we see and understand the world and explore the foundations of human culture and creative activity.

-I usually offer student assistant jobs for conference and workshop assistance, literature search and data collection, publication assistance, website management, etc.
+I usually offer student assistant jobs for conference and workshop assistance, literature search, data collection, website management, etc.